 reverse-search-history (C-r)

 Search backward starting at the current line and moving 'up' through the history as necessary.
 This is an incremental search.
+This command sets the region to the matched text and activates the mark.

 forward-search-history (C-s)